Skip to content

 And the weirdest thing?
 The weirdest thing was that the rest of the house was usually, well … presentable.

-Likewise, there was never any concept of hygiene or tidiness or anything remotely resembling such a discipline just as I had never been tutored in a concept of washing my teeth last thing at night or first thing in the morning.
+Likewise, there was never any concept of hygiene or tidiness or anything remotely resembling such a discipline just as I had never been tutored in the concept of washing my teeth last thing at night or first thing in the morning.

 NOTE: I’m well aware of how underwhelming and dull this section of the site is and, seriously, while quite disconcerting or alarming these childhood revelations may appear, I promise you they only form the edge pieces of a jigsaw we cannot get the measure of until we travel years further into my story.